Cossid/TasmotaDeviceGroupsForESPHome/README.md

 ### Known Issues

-Multiple relays in the same group cannot currently be individually addressed, so an action against the group will apply to all entities in the group on ESPHome.
+* Multiple relays in the same group cannot currently be individually addressed, so an action against the group will apply to all entities in the group on ESPHome.
 [Issue #2](https://github.com/Cossid/TasmotaDeviceGroupsForESPHome/issues/2) will track the potential resolution for this.
 As a workaround, you can enable SetOption88 on Tasmota and assign individual groups.
+* Does not currently work with ESP-IDF framework, as it lacks an arduino-compatible upd multicast library.
+Support may come eventually, but for the time being, arduino-based frameworks are required.

 ### Misc